Ralph Waldo Emerson Jones

 Ralph Waldo Emerson Jones Sr. (August 6, 1905 – April 9, 1982), known as Prez Jones, was an American educator and administrator.
 He served as the second president of Grambling State University, a historically black university in Grambling, Louisiana, from 1936 until 1977.
 He also coached the Grambling State Tigers baseball team, and was inducted into the National College Baseball Hall of Fame.

 Early life and education

 Jones was born in Lake Charles, Louisiana, on August 6, 1905.
 His grandfather was a slave and his father, John S. Jones, was the first dean of Southern University, a historically black university in Baton Rouge, Louisiana.
 His mother owned all of the works of Ralph Waldo Emerson, and named her son after the author.

 Jones earned his bachelor's degree from Southern University in 1925.
-He also earned a master's degree from Columbia University.
+He also earned a master's degree from Columbia University in mathematics.

 Grambling State University

 Charles P. Adams, the president of Grambling State University (GSU), interviewed all five members of the Southern University's 1925 graduating class and decided to hire one of Jones' classmates.
 However, he mixed up their names and hired Jones.
 Though Adams recognized his mistake after his arrival, Jones stayed and was assigned to teach chemistry, math, and biology.
 He formed the Grambling State Tigers baseball team and served as its head coach.
 He also formed the Grambling State Tigers football team and served as its first coach.
 Jones assumed the duties of the registrar and dean of men, and formed the GSU Tiger Marching Band.
 Jones also wrote Grambling State's alma mater.

 Jones became president of Grambling State, then known as the Louisiana Negro Normal and Industrial Institute, in 1936.
 He gave up all of his duties at Grambling, except he remained the coach of the baseball team.
 The school had joined the University of Louisiana System in 1926, but did not receive financial support until 1932, and Jones continued to advocate for more money for the school.
 It transitioned into a four-year college in 1944, and Jones convinced the Louisiana State Legislature to change the name to Grambling State College.
 He hired Eddie Robinson to become the football coach.
 In 1970, the Louisiana Board of Education waived the mandatory retirement requirement at age 65 for Jones.
 Grambling State achieved university status in 1974.
 Jones retired as president in 1977.
 While he was president, the schools' faculty increased from 17 to 500 and the student body increased from 120 to 4,000.